semente/django-smuggler/README.rst

 Version 0.6.1 (2015-11-25)
 --------------------------

-* Increase Django 1.7 compatibilty by supporting use_natural_foreign_keys and use_natural_primary_keys arguments
+* Increase Django 1.7 compatibility by supporting use_natural_foreign_keys and use_natural_primary_keys arguments
   for dumpdata